buildbuddy-io/buildbuddy/docs/enterprise-mac-rbe.md

 xip --expand Xcode_12.2.xip
 ```

-You can then move it to your `Applications` directory with the version number as a suffix (so multiple XCode versions can be installed together and selected between using the `--xcode_version` Bazel flag).
+You can then move it to your `Applications` directory with the version number as a suffix (so multiple Xcode versions can be installed together and selected between using the `--xcode_version` Bazel flag).

 ```sh
 mv Xcode.app /Applications/Xcode_12.2.app
 ```

-If this is the first XCode version you're installing, you'll want to select it as your default XCode version with:
+If this is the first Xcode version you're installing, you'll want to select it as your default Xcode version with:
 ```sh
 sudo xcode-select -s /Applications/Xcode_12.2.app
 ```